David-Kyrat/13X005-AI-Project/README.md

 Poetry was used to simplify the project & dependencies setup, i.e. avoid problems related to python/package versions as well as the _"It works on my machine"_ problem.

 - **Dependencies:**
-  If you don't already have the requiered dependencies (numpy, sklearn ...),
-  run `poetry install` to install them (if you don't have poetry, you can install it with `pip install poetry`).
+    This project manages depency with [poetry](https://python-poetry.org) (installable with `pip install poetry`).
+    To install the required dependencies, simply run `poetry install`.

+    If for some reason you don't want to use poetry, you can see a list of dependencies from [here](pyproject.toml),

 - **Run:** To run it just use `make`.
     or manually "poetry run python src/main.py"